3 Committee discussion

 The company's alternative model for people with a BRCA mutation is not sufficiently robust to recommend olaparib for routine commissioning

 3.10 For people with a BRCA mutation, the company presented an alternative model based on data from SOLO 2.
 Mean radiological progression-free survival assessed by blinded independent central review was used to inform time spent in the progression-free health state.
 The committee noted that this was not the primary outcome measure in the trial, which was investigator-assessed progression.
 Overall survival was estimated by assuming a 1:2 ratio of mean progression-free survival gain to mean overall survival gain.
 This ratio was derived from data on progression-free and overall survival data from study 19 and then applied to the progression-free survival results from SOLO 2.
 The ERG considered that the model structure was inappropriate and preferred the partitioned survival approach used in the company's main model.
 The ERG highlighted that the means-based structure did not include the effect of weighting costs and utilities by the proportions of people accruing these costs over time.
 Therefore it produced simplified estimates of costs and quality-adjusted life years (QALYs).
 The ERG also raised serious concerns about assuming a 1:2 progression-free to overall survival ratio.
 It noted that the alternative model produced substantially higher survival gains for olaparib than the main model, which were not supported by the clinical trial results.
 Therefore, the ERG considered that the alternative model's assumptions were unreliable.
-The committee shared the ERG's concerns about the company's alternative modelling approach and using a 1:2 ratio for estimating the mean overall survival gain from the mean progression-free survival gain, which had not been accepted as robust in previous NICE guidance for ovarian cancer.
+The committee shared the ERG's concerns about the company's alternative modelling approach and using a 1:2 ratio for estimating the mean overall survival gain from the mean progression-free survival gain, which had not been accepted as robust in previous NICE guidance on niraparib for ovarian cancer.
 During consultation, the company presented a scenario analysis that assumed a 1:1.5 ratio for progression-free survival to overall survival gain.
 The committee welcomed the company's more conservative analysis but it noted that the scenario did not reduce the uncertainty around the overall survival estimates.
 The committee concluded that the overall survival estimates from the company's alternative model were not adequately supported by the current trial evidence.
 Therefore, it did not accept that the results from the alternative model were sufficiently certain to recommend olaparib for routine commissioning.

 Olaparib is not cost effective compared with routine surveillance for the overall population or for people without a BRCA mutation